pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/secrets.md

 &nbsp;

 You can create your own variables to store sensitive values like usernames and passwords here.
-These will be encrypted and then stored in the Pactflow platform and available to use when creating your webhooks.
+These will be encrypted and then stored in the PactFlow platform and available to use when creating your webhooks.

 &nbsp;